singularityhub/singularity-cli/docs/pages/commands-oci.md

  create()           get_container_id() OciImage           resume()
 ```

 Give everything a test!
-This is newly added to both Singularity and Singularity
-Python, so please [let us know](https://www.github.com/singularityhub/singularity-cli/issues) right away if you find an issue.

-Try executing a command to your OciImage:
+For example, try executing a command to your image:

 ```python
 result = image.execute(command=["ls","/"])